diffix/coronaVirus/cov-clear/scripts/README.md

 Takes as input the csv file provided by cov-clear and generates a file called 'sql.txt' which is a list of sql commands.
-The commands create and populate two tables, a 'questions' table and a 'survey' table.
+The commands create and populate three tables, a 'survey' table, a 'symptoms' table, and a 'questions' table.

-The 'survey' table contains all of the survey results.
+### Inputs

+* `colInfo.json`: the configuration. `colInfo.json` assigns short
-The 'questions' table simply maps the column names of the 'survey' table to the original survey questions.
+column names to survey questions.
+It also indicates when special handling of data is required.
+* `<originalData>.csv`: The csv file from cov-clear.

+### Outputs

+* `sql.txt`: The sql commands needed to populate all three tables.
+* `colDifferences.json`: If `<originalData>.csv` doesn't match the configuration in `colInfo.json`, then `colDifferences.json` is produced and the program aborts.
+* `characterize.json`: This is formatted like `colInfo.json`, but lists up to 10 distinct column values for each column.
+This is produces by setting the `justCharacterize` flag to `True` in the `getColInfo` class object creation call.
+Can contain sensitive information.

 ### Features

-makeSqlFromCsv.py does the following:

-* Automatically chooses short column names (the column names in the original csv file are the actual questions).
-* Automatically detects column type (text, real, int, date, timestamp)
 * Converts 'Day dd Month' to postgres date
 * Converts 'dd/mm/yyyy hh:mm' to postgres timestamp
 * Puts postcodes in upper case and removes spaces
+* Populates the symptoms table with columns labeled `"specialHandling":"symptom"`
+* Uses the postal code and country name to generate three new columns: `country_code`, `lat`, and `long`.

 ### Limitations

 * Currently 'Day dd Month' strings are assumed to be 2020
-* Automatically choosing column names probably a bad idea, because a small change in the question might lead to a new column name

 ## postalLatLong.py